seed4j/seed4j/documentation/style.md

 npm run glyph:build
 ```

-This will replace the current _CSS_ and _font_ files into the sources.
+This will replace the current _CSS_ and _font_ files in the sources.

 [tikui]: https://www.tikui.org
 [fontello]: https://fontello.com/